pchristos/campaign-monitoring/README.md

 # campaign-monitor-proxy

-A simple web app that serves as a basic HTTP proxy the createsend's API
+A simple web app that serves as a basic HTTP proxy for createsend's API

 ## Requirements